This article was last updated by on

 According to Hortology, Coconut Palm filters formaldehyde, carbon monoxide toxins, and benzene from the environment.

-These tropical giants take carbon dioxide and other harmful ions from the air and give out oxygen like other green plants.
+These tropical giants take carbon dioxide and other harmful ions from the air, giving oxygen like other green plants.
 All that for free!

 Also, a Coconut tree gives out more oxygen compared to other trees.